dathoangnd/dathoangnd.github.io/_posts/2024-11-15-sell-my-sass-experience.markdown

 ### What’s Next?

-With Zeno now in the hands of its new owners, I’m shifting my focus to future projects.
+With Zeno now in the hands of its new owners, I’m shifting my focus to other projects.
 Here’s what’s on my mind:

 - **Developing the New Business:** Alongside my existing apps, I’m excited to invest more time in a new business idea that’s been on my mind.
 It’s still in the early stages, but I’m eager to see where it leads.